JKidding-git/JKiddings-TicTacToe-Engine/README.md

 Credits
 -------
-This project was authored by JKidding (see credits).
+This project is created by JKidding.